viking-frank/neurocats.github.io/_posts/2017-09-12-Bitcoin-scripting-language.md

 These examples are a form of *smart-contracts* in the general/traditional way, since they are contracts which are technically enforced.
 Since bitcoins script is very small, the possibilities are limited, but yet powerful.
 Other cryptocurrencies/blockchain systems are using much more powerful languages.
 And can therefore build really complex smart contract.

+## Other blockchain applications
+Beside the cases we mentioned above, there are a lot of other applications you can use the blockchain-technology.
+For example you can build

+* multi-party-lotteries
+* prediction-markets
+* exchanges
+* dynamic name sever

+all in a decentralized manner, using blockchain technologie.
+You could implement all of these use-cases by using the ability to write data into the bitcoin-blockchain and building your application on top of bitcoin.
+It turns out, that it is much simpler and more stable to build yout own cryptocurrency implementing all the instructions you need in the new scripting language.
+There are a lot of *alternative currencies* called *altcoins*, which implement new or other features:

+* *namecoin* - dns server
+* *peercoin* - proof-of-stake
+* *zerocoin/zerocash* - introducing zero-knowledge protocols for transactions
+* *monero* - mixin transactions

+## Ethereum - the cryptocurrency where you could build any application.

+Building a new *cryptocurrency* for every application can be anoying, especially, since you would have to bootstrap the currency and accomplish mining power and miners to get it secure and stable.

+The main idea of *Ethereum* is to hava *cryptocurrency-system* where you can build all applications on top, you want to, now or in the future.
+To accomplish this, the programming language of *Ethereum* is *turing-complete*, so you can implement arbitrary complex functions with it.

+In *Ethereum* the term *contract* refers to a programm, which lives on the *blockchain*.
+Everybody can write *contracts* and upload them to the *blockchain*.
+There the program can act by itself, users can call procedures of the *contract* and the contract itself can send or receive money, you can specify any behaviour you want to.
+The state of all *contracts* is maintained and aggreed to by all nodes in the blockchain.

+Since you may have noticed, bitcoins *script* was by design nnot *turing-complete* to avoid *infinite-loops*.
+Now in Ethereum this could happen.
+To prevent *contracts* (and the miners executing them) from beeing stuck in a infinite-loop, *Ethereum* introduces *gas* which a *contract* needs to get executed. *gas* is simply bought using the currency of *Ethereum*.
+Every instruction consumes *gas*.
+If a *contract* runs out of *gas* it's execution is stopped.

+Despite there are some difficulties, which have to be solved, *Ethereum* and in general *multi-pupose-blockchain-technologies* are very promising.
+There will be difinitely a blog post, where we take an in depth look at *Ethereum*.